fixmylife-boilerplates/fixmylife-node-api/README.md

 [002-posts.js](https://github.com/fixmylife-boilerplates/fixmylife-node-api/blob/master/database/seeds/002-posts.js)

 ## Important!
 If you do change the seeds
-you will need to run these command to make the changes
+You will need to run these command to make the changes.
 ```sh
 npx knex migrate:rollback
 npx knex migrate:latest